 Will, I needed some new tippet.
 So decided to give Maxcatch Phantom a try.
 I was interested to see how it compares with the much more established brands.

 Maxcatch is usually only sold online, through marketplaces such as Amazon.
 It retails at about a quarter the price of the main brands of tippet material.
 Lets see if it is any good.

 My first impressions.
 The quality of the line spool is not that great, they were slightly distorted so they will not securely click into place.
-I have never experience anything similar with other brands.
+I have never experienced anything similar with other brands.
 By, the looks of things the spools are made from very cheap plastic, and I suspect it will become brittle quickly from UV exposure.
 I certainly will be storing them away when not in use.

-But, how does the tippet itself compare.
+But, how does the tippet itself compare?
 Well, it is fine at first look.
 It ties knots and presents well.
 But I am going to test it even further, to see how well it really does against its main competitors.

 How strong is Maxcatch Phantom Tippet?

 While I figure out a more accurate test, I lack sophisticated line breaking strain testing equipment.
 So to test the line I decided to see how much weight it can lift before snapping.